Non-semisimple link and manifold invariants for symplectic fermions: Invariants of closed 3-manifolds

 \section{Invariants of closed 3-manifolds}

 In this section we review the construction of invariants of closed connected oriented $3$-manifolds with so-called bichrome graphs inside of them \cite{DGP-renormalized-Hennings,DGGPR}, and provide the results of an example computation for lens spaces.
-The construction takes as input datum a twist non-degenerate and unimodular finite ribbon category.
+In contrast to the previous section, here we need to work with \emph{finite} tensor categories.
+More specifically, the construction takes as input datum a twist non-degenerate and unimodular finite ribbon category.